Who Is Mark Ruffalo?

 Born on November 22, 1967, in Kenosha, Wisconsin, Mark Ruffalo made his stage debut in 1990, and a decade later his career took a major turn with a role in the film You Can Count on Me.
 Parts in such high-profile films as Eternal Sunshine of the Spotless Mind and Shutter Island followed, and 2012 found Ruffalo headed to a new level when he portrayed the Hulk in the smash live-action film The Avengers.
 Having already received an Academy Award nod for 2010's The Kids Are All Right, Ruffalo earned additional Oscar nominations for his role in the dramas Foxcatcher and Spotlight.

-Although Ruffalo had not yet appeared in a blockbuster-type film, he continued to turn in solid performances, and in 2004 he appeared in four more movies: We Don't Live Here Anymore, Eternal Sunshine of the Spotless Mind, 13 Going on 30 and Collateral, films widely varied in genre and therefore collectively showcasing Ruffalo’s range.
+In 2004 Ruffalo appeared in four movies: We Don't Live Here Anymore, Eternal Sunshine of the Spotless Mind, 13 Going on 30 and Collateral, films widely varied in genre and therefore collectively showcasing Ruffalo’s range.

 After 2004, Ruffalo slowed down a bit, but he was nevertheless consistently appearing on screens across the world.
 Films such as Just Like Heaven (2005), All the King's Men (2006), Zodiac (2007) and Reservation Road (2007) all helped to build Ruffalo’s already blossoming reputation in Hollywood.
 (He also managed to appear on Broadway in 2006, where he earned a Tony Award nomination for his starring role in Awake and Sing!)